Skip to main content

 Be sure they’re ready

-You can kick start the process by talking to them about what is going to happen with potty training.
-Mary Gavin, M.D. for Nemours Kid’sHealth recommends that you should talk to your child about “identifying” the process, such as asking them if they have to go “poo” or “pee.”
-Gavin also recommends using small words in order for them to understand better.
 Another thing you can do is to have your toddler let you know that their diaper is soiled.
 That way, they can start recognizing what it feels like and how they will benefit from potty training.
-When they become uncomfortable in their diapers or disposable underwear or they don’t like the feeling of even wearing a diaper anymore, that’s when you know that they are ready to be potty trained.
+When they become uncomfortable in their diapers or disposable underwear or don’t like the feeling of even wearing a diaper anymore, you know they are ready to be potty trained.

 Find the right potty

-Locating the “right” potty for your son is very important.
-They have to be comfortable with the potty they are using, otherwise, all of your hard work will be all for naught.
-Many small children are rather intimidated by a large toilet seat, so it’s best to get a smaller one for them to sit on.
-Dina DiMaggio, M.D., writing for the New York Times, says that “Often pediatricians find it is easier to use a potty chair, or a small portable potty that your child can sit on while placing both feet on the ground.”
-Having these smaller potties eliminate the fear of using a big potty and many small children’s fears of falling into the toilet.
+Dina DiMaggio, M.D., writing for the New York Times, said, “Often pediatricians find it is easier to use a potty chair, or a small portable potty that your child can sit on while placing both feet on the ground.”
+Having these smaller potties eliminates the fear of using a big potty and many small children’s fears of falling into the toilet.
 A potty chair gives them more comfort and a place to put their feet on the ground.

 Encouragement

-Positive reinforcement is something that is so important when you are potty training a child.
+Positive reinforcement is so important when you are potty training a child.
 Dr. Michael McKenna, a pediatrician from Zionsville, Indiana tells TODAY, “Celebrate the little victories.
 Figure out what will inspire your kid to make good decisions.”
 This does not necessarily mean that you need to give them a piece of candy or a toy when they use the potty, but by telling them how proud of them you are, they will then feel that inside themselves.
 Toddlers enjoy that feeling and very much want more of it, so they will start doing their best to try and use the potty.

 Patomskaya Nadzeya / Shutterstock